Chris Carrawell: Professional career

 Carrawell was selected by the San Antonio Spurs in the second round (41st pick overall) of the 2000 NBA draft.
 He played overseas after graduating from Duke.
 He played a year in Italy before returning to the United States to play in the inaugural season of the D League with the Asheville Altitude.
 In 56 games for the Altitude, he averaged 7.3 points, 3.6 rebounds, 1.8 assists in 22.9 minutes.
-Over the next six years, he played in Lithuania for Kaunas, Germany, Australia for the Sydney Kings, the Philippines for the Alaska Aces, and the American Basketball Association.
+Over the next six years, he played in Lithuania for Žalgiris Kaunas, Germany, Australia for the Sydney Kings, the Philippines for the Alaska Aces, and the American Basketball Association.
 While in the ABA he won the 2006 MVP Award, an ABA Championship (2006) and the 2006 ABA Championship MVP award.
 Carrawell retired after playing in the Netherlands in 2007 where his team finished second after losing in the championship finals.

-With his retirement in 2007, Carrawell became the first player of the new millennium to be drafted into the NBA, but never played a single game in the league.
+With his retirement in 2007, Carrawell became the first player of the new millennium to be drafted into the NBA but never play a single game in the league.
 All 40 players that were drafted before Carrawell played at least one game in the league.
 There were also 7 other players from the 2000 NBA Draft who never played in the league, one of them being Cory Hightower who was also selected by the Spurs in that draft.